oracle-livelabs/pts/ai-vector-embedding-nodejs/introduction/introduction.md

 **Hugging Face** is a repository for thousands of open source machine learning models.
 * Hugging Face has many open source vector embedding models.
-* These embedding models can be accessed via REST APIs, or local SDKs [Python].
+* These embedding models can be accessed via REST APIs, or local SDKs [Nodejs].
-* The **Transformers** and **Sentence Transformers** are very popular embedding models which use local Python libraries.
+* The **Transformers** and **Sentence Transformers** are very popular embedding models which use local Nodejs libraries.
 Xenova is a different type of embedding model on Hugging Face.

-**Xenova** uses the ONNX Runtime for executing embedding models from Hugging Face.
-Xenova has converted popular Python **Transformer** and **Sentence Transformer** embedding models into [ONNX formatted](https://onnx.ai/) files.
-* The ONNX fomatted files can be executed in the [ONNX Runtime](https://onnxruntime.ai/) via APIs.
-* Open Neural Network Exchange (ONNX) is an open format for representing machine learning models.
-* The Xenova [Transformer.js](https://huggingface.co/docs/transformers.js/en/index) library is a JavaScript wrapper to the JavaScript API to the ONNX Runtime which is made to look similar to the Python Transformer library.

  ![Introduction Part 1 Image 5](images/intro105.png " ")
  Figure 5.